Mayeu/mxl/README.md

 - play well with the rewrite command of fdm(1)
 - be posix compliant

+## WIP

+This is a wip, it is not feature complete, beware.

+Feature list:
+- [x] add label to a mail
+- [ ] don't add duplicate label
+- [ ] remove label from a mail
+- [ ] remove X-Label when there is no label anymore

 ## What mxl does

 - Always return the e-mail on stdout